allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 )
 ```

-**Why this is powerful**: Update any team's score and the leaderboard instantly reflects new rankings.
-No sorting algorithms, no database queries to recalculate positions - Redis handles it all automatically.
+**Why this is powerful**: In Redis, a Sorted Set is like a regular Set but with an extra score value attached to each element, allowing you to keep items unique while also maintaining them in a sorted order for fast ranking, range queries, and leaderboards.
+So update any team's score and the leaderboard instantly reflects new rankings.
+No sorting algorithms, no database queries to recalculate positions, Redis handles it all automatically.

 This single data structure eliminated the need for complex ranking logic and gave us real-time competition updates with zero additional infrastructure.

 ## The Results

-PitchScoop won **1st place** and **Best Use Case of Redis** at the MCP - AI Agents Hackathon.
+PitchScoop won **First Place Grand Prize** and **Best Use Case of Redis** at the MCP - AI Agents Hackathon.

 ![The Win](images/mcp-hackathon.png)

 ### What We Delivered

-✅ **32+ MCP Tools** - Complete pitch competition platform exposed as AI-callable functions
+✅ **32+ MCP Tools** - Complete AI Pitch Judge and Coach platform exposed as AI-callable functions
-✅ **Functional Frontend** - TypeScript React interface for managing competitions, viewing leaderboards, and accessing AI analysis
+✅ **Functional Frontend** - TypeScript React interface for managing pitch competitions, viewing leaderboards, and accessing AI analysis
-✅ **Real-time scoring** - AI analysis of pitch transcripts with structured feedback
+✅ **Real-time scoring** - AI analysis of pitch transcripts to score and provide structured feedback
 ✅ **Live leaderboards** - Redis Sorted Sets providing instant rankings
-✅ **Working demo** - End-to-end competition management through AI assistants
+✅ **Working demo** - End-to-end pitch competition management through AI Agents

+* Sarah focused on buliding the frontend
+* Gina focused on how we mapped the idea to mcps, rest apis, and leading the pitch demo
+* Allie focused on building out the mcp server and backend.
 ## Key Takeaways

-**MCP-first architecture** proved valuable for AI integration - building tools that AI assistants can call directly rather than forcing them through REST APIs.
+**MCP-first architecture** proved valuable for AI integration, building tools that AI Agents can call directly rather than forcing them through REST APIs.

-**Redis Stack** as a unified platform eliminated infrastructure complexity - one system handled caching, search, real-time updates, and leaderboards instead of requiring separate databases and services.

-The combination enabled rapid development of AI-native applications where human users and AI assistants can interact with the same underlying business logic through different interfaces.
+This combination enabled rapid development of AI-native applications where human users and AI Agents can interact with the same underlying business logic through different interfaces.

 ---